Primarily Teaching 2015

 Presented by National Archives staff at:

-All workshops will have a national theme—Leadership and Legacy in History—matching that of National History Day in 2015.
+All workshops will have a national theme—Exploration, Encounter, Exchange in History—matching that of National History Day in 2016.
 Each National Archives location will explore a specific case study, with original documents in our archival holdings, that fits within this broader theme:

 Digitization of documents related to our case studies will be our priority.
 You will find between 3 and 5 items (documents, photos, maps, etc.) to scan and describe.
 We will add these to our online tool for teaching with documents—DocsTeach.org—while participants are onsite.
 During the workshop, you'll produce a DocsTeach learning activity using the digitized materials.

-After guided research using the case study, you will have the opportunity to continue researching the case study, or to go on to independently research a more specific topic of your choice related to Leadership and Legacy.
+After guided research in the case study, you will have the opportunity to continue researching that topic, or to go on to independently research a more specific topic of your choice related to Exploration, Encounter, Exchange in History.

 Participation in the National History Day competition is not required.